Freedom of speech in the United States: Internet speech, online forums

-Private actors, private property, private companies
+Private actors, private property, firing employees of private employers

 Despite the common misconception that the First Amendment prohibits anyone from limiting free speech, the text of the amendment only prohibits the US Congress (and, by extension, those that derive their powers from Congress) from doing so.
 Starting with the 1925 U.S. Supreme Court decision Gitlow v.
 New York, this prohibition has been incorporated to apply to state and local governments as well, based on the text of the Fourteenth Amendment.

 A major issue in freedom of speech jurisprudence has been whether the First Amendment should be interpreted to merely run against these state actors, or whether it can run against private actors as well.
 Specifically, the issue is whether private landowners should be permitted to use the machinery of government to exclude others from engaging in free speech on their property (which means balancing the speakers' First Amendment rights against the Takings Clause).
 The right of freedom of speech within private shopping centers owned by others has been vigorously litigated under both the federal and state Constitutions, most notably in the cases Lloyd Corp. v.
 Tanner (1972) and Pruneyard Shopping Center v.
 Robins (1980).

 Social media platforms

+Given the dispute between the Fifth and Eleventh circuits, it is likely that the Supreme Court will determine the proper First Amendment classification for social media.
 Privately owned social media platforms such as Facebook and Twitter are not bound by the First Amendment.
+Nevertheless, social media platforms have banned or censored users at the request of government staff and elected officials.
 Platforms have developed regulations and procedures of their own, attempting to balance free expression by their users against the moderation or removal of objectionable or harmful speech.
-In the course of developing private policies and procedures they have in several cases employed concepts or standards developed by U.S. courts in free speech cases, such as the public figure doctrine developed since New York Times v.
+In the course of developing private policies and procedures, they have in several cases employed concepts or standards developed by U.S. courts in free speech cases, such as the public figure doctrine developed since New York Times v.
 Sullivan.

 Some observers have decried an erosion of free speech due to widespread use of the Internet and social media, which has allowed large groups of people who disapprove of particular speech have been able to swarm upon certain speakers and harass them with death and rape threats, send SWAT teams by making false reports to police, trigger boycotts of businesses, and in at least one case motivate a shooting.
 Targets have included a Massachusetts businessman who was seen in a photo apparently supporting Donald Trump, female video game designers and commentators, a diner where an anti-Trump employee made a negative comment to a pro-Trump customer, a public relations executive who tweeted an offensive joke before boarding a plane, and even victims of the 2017 Las Vegas shooting accused by anti-gun-control activists of faking the event.